This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-And we loved our discovery of Depot Beach.
 You can camp here too.
 The girls enjoyed a little play in the rock pools, while even more kangaroos grazed and watched.

-Murramarang National Park is a special place
+Getting to Murramarang National Park

+We stayed in the Pretty Beach cabins thanks to Destination NSW.
 There are also plenty of walking trails, including rainforest trails, and hikes up nearby Mt Durras.
 And it’s one of the only places in Australia where spotted gums grow right down to the beaches.

 There’s hardly another soul around, so you’ll have Australian natural beauty at its best for you to soak up.